Initiative-Progress/easyenvi/README.md

 ## GCS Operations

-To perform file operations on Google Cloud Storage, use the `GCS` class accessible through the `GCP` attribute of the Environment instance.
+To perform file operations on Google Cloud Storage, use the `GCS` class accessible through the `GCP` attribute of the `EasyEnvironment` instance.

 ```python
 # Load a pickle object